isc-projects/kea/doc/sphinx/arm/hooks.rst

         }
     }

-To configure it for kea-dhcp6, the commands are:
+For kea-dhcp6, the configuration is:

 .. code-block:: json